munibmesinovic/XMI-ICU/README.md

 # XMI-ICU

+The code repository for XMI-ICU, an eXplainable machine learning framework for Myocardial Infarction prediction in the ICU using pseudo-dynamic learning from time-series data.
+The paper can be found at https://arxiv.org/pdf/2305.06109.

-The preprocessing folders contain Python scripts addapted from Rochetau for processing the databases of eICU and MIMIC IV alongside postgreSQL commands.
+The preprocessing folders contain Python scripts adapted from Rochetau for pre-processing the databases of eICU and MIMIC IV alongside postgreSQL commands.
+We edited some of the code for our purposes and different cohort selection criteria.

 The notebooks show interactive code for how the results and plots were generated.
-Work remains on generating small size dataset to upload to GitHub.

 The .R scripts contain code for generating the decision, clinical impact curves, and the nomogram.